3Dpass/3DP/README.md

 - [3Dpass light wallet](https://github.com/3Dpass/wallet) - desktop users and 3D printing labs integration
 - [Pass3d mobile](https://github.com/3Dpass/threedpass) - smartphone and tablets users integration
 - Smart contracts toolkit - Substrate based smart contract tools using [ink](https://paritytech.github.io/ink-docs/), a Rust-based embedded domain specific language (eDSL) for writing WebAssembly smart contracts.
 Learn more about [how it compares to Solidity](https://paritytech.github.io/ink-docs/ink-vs-solidity).
 As well, it allows unmodified EVM code to be executed in the 3DPass blockchain.
 Some special Substrate features are designed to closely emulate the functionality of executing contracts on the Ethereum mainnet within the 3DPass network.
-- IPFS storage - embedded decentralized storage for assets
+- EIPFS storage - embedded decentralized storage for assets
 - RPC (remote procedure call) - the capabilities that allow blockchain users to interact with the network.
 The NODE provides HTTP and [WebSocket](https://github.com/3Dpass/3DP/wiki/Set-up-WSS-for-Remote-Connections) RPC servers.
 - Networking: we use the [`libp2p`](https://libp2p.io/) networking stack to allow for the nodes in the network to communicate with one another.